Proto-Greek language: Verbs

 Proto-Greek inherited the augment, a prefix e-, to verbal forms expressing past tense.
 That feature is shared only with Indo-Iranian and Phrygian (and to some extent, Armenian), lending some support to a "Graeco-Aryan" or "Inner Proto-Indo-European" proto-dialect.
 However, the augment down to the time of Homer remained optional and was probably little more than a free sentence particle, meaning in Proto-Indo-European, which may easily have been lost by most other branches.
 Greek, Phrygian, and Indo-Iranian also concur in the absence of r-endings in the middle voice, in Greek apparently already lost in Proto-Greek.

-The first person middle verbal desinences -mai, -mān replace -ai, -a.
-The third singular phérei is an innovation by analogy, replacing the expected Doric *phéreti, Ionic *phéresi (from PIE bʰéreti).

-The future tense is created, including a future passive as well as an aorist passive.